 "Since then nobody has tried to separate the Westfjords from the mainland nor tried to create islands and skerries on the Húnaflói bay and Breiðafjörður fjord".

-(Translated into English and recapitulated from Þjóðsögur Jóns Árnasonar - the Compilation of Folklore by Jón Árnason)
+(Translated into English and recapitulated from Þjóðsögur Jóns Árnasonar - the Collection of Folklore by Jón Árnason)

 So this folklore dates back to after the year 1000, after the Christianisation of Iceland.
-You can find out more about the Christianisation of Iceland in my travel-blog about Goðafoss: The Historical Goðafoss Waterfall in Skjálfandafljót River in North-Iceland.
+You can find out more about the Christianisation of Iceland in my travel-blog about Goðafoss: The Historic Goðafoss Waterfall in Skjálfandafljót River in North Iceland.

 The troll in Kollafjörður is huge compared to my husband

 You will see such pillars of rock in many places in Iceland and many of them have folklore connected to them.
 They are either called Kerling or Karl, depending on their sex and they usually come in pairs; Karl and Kerling.

 Not the one in Drangsnes though as she stands alone and has no male troll, only the bull.

 Drangsnes gets its name from this pillar of rock, but such a pillar of rock is called drangur in Icelandic.
 The pillars of rock in this travel-blog are typical dykes.

 The hot tubs by the sea in Drangsnes at Strandir in the Westfjords Region, the Troll, and the Hot Tubs

 I have written a long travel-blog about my trip to Strandir The remote Strandir in the Westfjords Region of Iceland - Stillness & Sorcery if you want to know what this sparsely populated area of the Westfjords has got to offer.